 The school funding formula is generated by the Local Authority, to include financial provision to specifically support pupils’ individual special needs.
-This financial year (2014/15) as a school we received £184,006 within our delegated budget.
+As a school we receive notional SEN funding within our delegated budget.

 This funding is rightly prioritised to support our pupils with SEN to make continuous steps of progress.

 Additional funding and financial support can be applied for from the Local Authority if priorities and needs emerge.

 Detailed assessments and target tracking ensure that as much as possible is done to ensure that all learners achieve and make progress at Shotton Primary School.
 Regular pupil progress meetings (half-termly) allow staff to look at specific children, their current provision and reallocate resources and staffing as is appropriate, possible and realistic.

 Funding is used to: